Maginot Line in Alsace – Visit of the Schoenenbourg Fort

 The Schoenenbourg Fort during the Second World War

-The visit will allow you to get an idea of idea of how the soldiers lived underground You can even see the drawings made by the soldiers on the walls, and there is something for everyone, from Mickey Mouse to the French muse of the 1940s, Josephine Baker!
-Some areas have sound effects to immerse you in the 1940s atmosphere.
+The tour will give you an idea of how the soldiers lived underground: their dormitories, their kitchens, their command posts… You can even see the drawings made by the soldiers on the walls, and there’s something for everyone, from Mickey Mouse to 1940s French muse Joséphine Baker!
+Some areas feature sound effects to immerse you in the atmosphere of the 1940s.

 If you are passionate about history and architecture, a visit to the Schoenenbourg Fort is a must!